 Baltimore Orioles clinch playoff berth for 2nd straight season

-Baltimore (87-70) has only a remote chance of overtaking the Yankees (92-65) for the AL East title.
-The Orioles trail by five games with five games left but hold the tiebreaker after clinching the season series Tuesday.
+After left fielder Colton Cowser gloved Alex Verdugo’s flyout to seal a 5-3 win over the New York Yankees that brought Baltimore to the verge of the postseason, the Orioles filed into a visiting clubhouse draped with protective plastic curtains.
+Nine minutes later, while manager Brandon Hyde was answering postgame questions from media, Carlos Correa took a called third strike that finished Minnesota’s 4-1 loss to Miami, assuring the Orioles another trip to the postseason.

+“Last year winning the American League East was just such an achievement for us and the expectations were much lower,” general manager Mike Elias said.
+“We came into this year with higher expectations.
+We made a lot of moves that kind of pushed some chips in for this year and then we just didn’t have the fortune that we would have hoped for.
+I think today is a sense of relief.”

-Coming off their first AL East title since 2014, the Orioles started 23-11 and were 55-31 before play on July 3 but have gone 32-39 since, slowed by a series of injuries.
+Coming off their first division title since 2014, the Orioles started 23-11 and were 55-31 before play on July 3 but have gone 32-39 since, slowed by a series of injuries.
 The Orioles had topped the division alone for 62 days and opened as much as a three-game lead.

 Baltimore’s pitching staff lost Kyle Bradish, John Means and Tyler Wells to elbow injuries that led to operations.
 Grayson Rodriguez hasn’t pitched since July 31 because of a lat problem.